Frixs/BlackSpiritHelper/README.md

     <img src="Resources/logo_red_text_512.png" alt="Logo Black Spirit Helper" width="256" style="text-align:center;">
 </p>

-**Are you tired of forgetting important tasks in a game such as... daily rewards, world boss spawns, buff activation at the proper time and so on?**
+**Are you tired of forgetting important tasks in your game such as... daily rewards pick-up, world boss spawns, buff activation while grinding, and so on?**
-Or... are you finding hard to track all the tasks you want to do in-game?
+Or... are you finding it hard to track all the tasks you want to do in-game?

 Black Spirit Helper can **solve your problem!** You can also set the application to start with your operating system to do not miss any task you want to do.
 **Black Spirit Helper offers** several features that can manage these things with multiple types of adjustable timers.
 Oh...
-I almost forgot to tell you, the application has **own overlay!** So, you can easily track your timers in-game without needs to switch to your desktop.
+I almost forgot to tell you, the application has **own overlay!** So, you can easily track your timers in-game without any needs to switch to your desktop.
 ### Overlay?!#
 Yes!
 Black Spirit Helper offers overlay!
-So, you do not need to switch to your desktop and then back to your game anymore!
-Enjoy your game comfortably without switching to system desktop.
+So, you do not need to switch between your favorite game and system desktop back and forth anymore!
+Enjoy your game comfortably with BSH features simply accessible from within the game.
 ### Is it legal to use?
-Of course!
-Black Spirit Helper does **not** affect any game files.
-It does **not** track any screen events.
-It is just an advanced timer.
-I ask you... is Windows OS build-in timer illegal?
-It is in the same category as other software like [Discord](https://discordapp.com/), [TeamSpeak](https://www.teamspeak.com), etc. - For more info you can check [this](https://github.com/Frixs/BlackSpiritHelper/wiki/LegalUseProof) page!
+Of course, it is!
+Black Spirit Helper does not affect any game files.
+It does not track any screen events.
+It is just an advanced timer with many other useful features.
+The app falls into the same category as other software are - like [Discord](https://discordapp.com/), [TeamSpeak](https://www.teamspeak.com), etc. - For more info you can check [this](https://github.com/Frixs/BlackSpiritHelper/wiki/LegalUseProof) page!

 ## Table of Contents
 - **[Features](#features)**